If you're betting on the First Round Leader market for this event then check out our new combined FRL form/event stats here!

-First Round Leader Analysis: First round leader(s), their wave and winning score since the tournament moved to Kuala Lumpur G&CC in 2013.
-Full First Round Leader stats are here.
+First Round Leader Analysis: First round leader(s), their wave and winning score since the tournament moved to TPC Kuala Lumpur in 2013.
+For full first round leader stats click here.

-It's worth noting that the West Course has played host to both the CIMB Classic since 2013/2014 and the Maybank Malaysian Open on the European Tour from 2010-15.
-Winners of the Malaysian Open have been 2010: Seung-yul Noh; 2011: Matteo Manassero; 2012: Louis Oosthuizen 2013: Kiradech Aphibarnrat, 2014: Lee Westwood and 2015: Anirban Lahiri - a fair mix of long hitters and accurate types.
+It's worth noting that the West Course has played host to both the CIMB Classic since 2013 and the Maybank Malaysian Open on the European Tour from 2010-15.
+Winners of the Malaysian Open have been as follows: 2010: Seung-yul Noh; 2011: Matteo Manassero; 2012: Louis Oosthuizen; 2013: Kiradech Aphibarnrat; 2014: Lee Westwood; 2015: Anirban Lahiri - a fair mix of long hitters and accurate types.
 The key on the West Course is to minimise costly mistakes which, with plenty of water in play, are numerous.